 Extramedullary hematopoiesis - adrenal

-Known haemoglobin H-constant spring (Hb H-CS) thalassaemia with right abdominal discomfort
+Known hemoglobin H-constant spring (Hb H-CS) thalassemia with right abdominal discomfort

 Contrast enhanced CT abdomen pelvis

 There is a well circumscribed heterogeneous large right adrenal mass measuring 6.7 x 6.7 x 9.1 cm (AP x ML x CC).
 It has central necrosis.
 The soft tissue component demonstrates enhancement on the portovenous phase.
 No calcification or fatty component within.
 No surrounding fat streakiness.

 On coronal images, it causing mass effect onto the right kidney.

 Impression: Right adrenal mass with underlying hematological disorder suggestive of extramedullary hematopoietic tumor.